MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 * It builds the extension as a **.mez** file and stores it in a new *bin\AnyCPU\Debug* folder
 * A set of connector icons as png files
 * A **resources.resx** that serves as the main storage for strings to be used in the extension
-* A .pq file which holds the main logic of your extension or connector
+* A .pq file that holds the main logic of your extension or connector
-* A .query.pq file which main purpose is to be used as a way to create test queries that you can later evaluate
+* A .query.pq file that main purpose is to be used as a way to create test queries that you can later evaluate
-* A .proj file which holds information about the extension project
+* A .proj file that holds information about the extension project

 ![Connector files](media/power-query-sdk-vs-code/connector-files.jpg)

-Once a extension project is recognized by the Power Query SDK, the section for the Power Query SDK will change its appearance and will now display a list of tasks that you can run against your new extension project.
+Once a extension project is recognized by the Power Query SDK, the section for the Power Query SDK will change its appearance, and will now display a list of tasks that you can run against your new extension project.

 ![Tasks inside the Power Query SDK section](media/power-query-sdk-vs-code/ui-driven-tasks.jpg)